eekcoopuw/jobmon/docsource/database_tables.rst

 workflow_status
 ###############
-    Meta-data table that defines eight states of Workflow:
+    Meta-data table that defines eight states of Workflow.